-Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets and formally reported on, on a quarterly basis.
+Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets.

 Dalriada is required to advise members of the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits.
-However, due to the nature of Dalriada's appointment and the uncertainty as to both Dalriada's and its adviser's fees this is not possible to do at this time.
-When Dalriada is in a position to do so, it will advise members.
+However, due to the nature of Dalriada's appointment and the uncertainty as to both Dalriada's and its adviser's fees, as well as the value of the Scheme's investments and other potential recoveries, and how these should then be attributed to the members, this is not possible to do at this time.
+For this reason, to date, Dalriada has had to take a general approach when applying costs